-These come in sausage below, and chicken wings above and are roasted over hot coals on the grill.
+These come in sausage, and chicken wings and are roasted over hot coals on the grill.

-The safest food in this picture is the easily recognizable grilled plaintain on the bottom.
-Moving up the adventure scale a notch, we have the dark brown fried balls which are muchines de yuca, or fried stuffed yucca balls, which can have either cheese or meat.
-The light brown balls on the top are corviches, or a deep fried ball of fish, ground up peanuts, and unripened plaintain or verde (literally translates to “green”).
-I personally like grilled plaintains but am not a find the other two too greasy.
+The easily recognizable food in this picture is the grilled plantain (at the bottom of the pic.)
+Next, we have the dark brown fried balls which are muchines de yuca, or fried stuffed yucca balls, which can have either cheese or meat.
+The light brown balls (at the top of the pic) are corviches, or a deep fried ball of fish, ground up peanuts, and unripened plantain or verde (literally translates to “green”).
+I personally like grilled plantains but find the other two too greasy.

 Last, but not least…Grilled cow intestines!

-The raw intestines in the middle are flanked by the finished product (right) and cheese potato pancakes or llapingachos (left).
+The raw intestines in the middle are flanked by the finished product (right) and cheese potato pancakes or llapingachos (left, in the back).

 Have you tried any of the above?
-Let us know what you liked them!
+Let us know if you liked them!